Eliseu Visconti

 Eliseu Visconti, born Eliseo D'Angelo (30 July 1866 - 15 October 1944), was an Italian-born Brazilian painter, cartoonist, and teacher.
 He is considered one of the very few Impressionist painters of Brazil.
 He is considered the initiator of the Art Nouveau in Brazil.
+He is the Patron of the 11th chair of the Brazilian Academy of Fine Arts.

 Training

 In 1884 he entered the Liceu de Artes e Ofícios do Rio de Janeiro, where he studied under Victor Meirelles.
 Parallel to his studies in the Liceu, he entered Brazil's Imperial Academy of Fine Arts, studying under professors Henrique Bernardelli, Rodolfo Amoedo and Jose Maria de Medeiros.
 In 1888 he received a gold medal at the Academy.
 Like many of his contemporaries, including some of his teachers, he was involved in the effort to renew the Academy's teaching methods, deemed obsolete and was among the creators of the short-lived "Ateliê Livre", together with professors João Zeferino da Costa, Rodolfo Amoedo, Henrique Bernardelli and Rodolfo Bernardelli.